 When CCR was inducted into the Rock and Roll Hall of Fame, Tom Fogerty's wife brought his ashes in her purse.

-They performed at Woodstock at three in the morning, following the Grateful Dead.
+They performed at Woodstock at 3 a.m., following the Grateful Dead.
 They were so unhappy with their performance that they forbade the use of it in the Woodstock motion picture and anything promoting the movie.
 They didn't want their performance on the album, either, but Fantasy Records sealed the deal by not agreeing on royalties, which made sure they were not included on the album.

 They formed as the Blue Velvets in 1959 while John Fogerty, Doug "Cosmo" Clifford, and Stu Cook were still in Potola Junior High School (El Cerrito, California).
 By 1961, they were backing local artists at sock hops, county fairs, and recording studios.